KinsprideDuah/BMEmapping/README.md

 ## Functions

-`prob_zk` - computes the numerical estimation of the posterior density of an unobserved location.
+`prob_zk` - computes and optionally plots the posterior density estimate at a single unobserved location.

-`posterior_plot` - plots the the posterior density of an unobserved location.

-`bme_predict` - predicts the posterior mean/mode and variance of an unobserved location.
+`bme_predict` - predicts the posterior mean or mode and the associated variance at an unobserved location.

 `bme_cv` - performs a cross-validation on the hard data to assess model performance.

-`sim_cholesky` - simulates multiple independent sets of zero-mean Gaussian.

 ## Getting help